nhamza24/keycloak-to-rest-eventListner/README.md

 min Keycloak ver 16.3

-For example here is the notification of the user updated by administrator
+For example here is the notification of the creation of a new user

 ```
  {